Jim-F/UCSD_p-Trek/source/ucsd-psystem-fs_tools/README.md

     qx
     Execute what file? i=BOOT2F2:lib3b.text
     Library...
+    (This should complete without any errors.
+    If you hear a beep, that's bad news!)

     h  (Halt p-System)
     close PCE window

-The game can be run using the BOOT2F2: (Fortran) boot disk using the following PCE floppy configuration:
+The game can now run using the BOOT2F2: (Fortran) boot disk using the following PCE floppy configuration:

 ####
-    On Windows, in D:\PCE\data\pce-trek.inc :
+    On Windows, edit the configuration include file D:\PCE\data\pce-trek.inc to use the following
+    floppy configuration:
     floppy1: BOOT2F2.ima
     floppy2: TREK3A.ima
     floppy3: TREK3B.ima
     floppy4: TREK2A.ima   (h=2 !)

-    In D:\PCE directory:
+    On Windows, in D:\PCE directory:
     run-trek

     From p-System Command Menu: